The Gold Coast — better known by locals as ‘the Goldie’ — is considered by many to be the home of Australia’s best beaches.

 Book a sightseeing cruise and enjoy a meander through the extensive network of canals.
 You’ll marvel at the multi-million dollar homes — some of which belong to some very famous Aussies!

-If you want to get away from the hustle and bustle of the main tourist areas, make a break for the stunning Hinterland.
-Mount Tamborine is getting quite a name for itself as a wine-producing region, and wine tours are very popular.
+If you want to get away from the hustle and bustle of the main tourist areas, make a break for the stunning hinterland.
+Mount Tamborine is getting quite a name for itself as a wine-producing region, and a wine tour takes away the hassle of driving.

-O’Reilly’s Rainforest Retreat in Lamington National Park is another Hinterland option.
-It’s an hour’s drive from the Coast.
+O’Reilly’s Rainforest Retreat in Lamington National Park is another wonderful hinterland retreat.
+It’s located an hour’s drive from the coast.
 Take in the sweeping views from the large verandah at O’Reilly’s Mountain Cafe, while enjoying a coffee and freshly baked scone.

 Alternatively, get right off the grid on a 4WD eco tour of the region.

 Do you have any tips to add to our Gold Coast travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock